jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 * `.replaceAllGridRows(title, rowNum, data)`
     Removes all existing rows, before adding the new rows.

+* `.setgridHeaders(title, data)`
+    Replace the values in the header row.
+    If the new data has fewer items, the remaining header cells will be emptied.

 * `.deleteGridRow(title, rowNum)`
     Delete the specified row from the specified grid.